insin/gatsby-plugin-dark-mode/README.md

 # gatsby-plugin-dark-mode

-A plugin for Gatsby which handles some of the details of implementing a dark mode theme.
+A Gatsby plugin which handles some of the details of implementing a dark mode theme.

 It provides: